 You only get one first impression.

-While the success of podcasts can be determined by the force of ideas and skillful execution of content, nailing the introduction to your show can go a long way towards helping your podcast stand out amongst an ever-expanding market of free and easily accessible audio entertainment.
+While the success of a podcast depends on the force of ideas and skillful execution of content, nailing the introduction can go a long way toward helping your podcast stand out amongst an ever-expanding market of free and easily accessible audio entertainment.

 What makes a good podcast intro?